lucasgodshalk/Antsy/Readme.md

 The name is a bit of a rib at [Nancy](http://nancyfx.org/).
 If this actually becomes popular, my sincerest appologies to the Nancy maintainers.
 Any name confusion was both entirely avoidable, and my fault.

-Please for all that is holy, do not use this in production.
 This should be considered a version 1.0 library.
-Admittedly, because it leans heavily on aspnet as the core this framework should be relatively robust.
+Because it leans heavily on aspnet this framework should theoretically be relatively robust, but please for all that is holy do not use this in production.

 ### API